who-am-i-h/AI-vision/README.md

 # AI Vision and Weather Application

-This project is an interactive AI chatbot and weather application that integrates multiple technologies, including speech recognition, text-to-speech, weather updates, and real-time computer vision using a camera feed.
+This project is an interactive AI chatbot with vision and weather application that integrates multiple technologies, including speech recognition, text-to-speech, weather updates, and real-time computer vision using a camera feed.
 The project uses **JavaScript**, **Python**, and **Eel** to build a web-based interface that communicates with backend systems to process speech commands and generate responses using Google's Generative AI, Gemini-1.5-flash.
+And also uses various API's for speech recognition.

 ## Features

 1. **Speech Recognition and Text-to-Speech**:
-   - The application listens to user speech, transcribes it, and processes commands.
+   - The application listens to user speech, interpret it, and processes commands.
-   - It uses the browser’s Speech Recognition API (`webkitSpeechRecognition` for Chrome) to capture user input.
+   - It uses the browser’s Speech Recognition API to capture user input.
-   - The browser’s `speechSynthesis` API is used to provide text-to-speech functionality, responding to users with spoken responses.

 2. **Generative AI**:
    - The project integrates Google's **Gemini-1.5-flash** model for AI-based content generation.